 Manipulative communicators will scheme and calculate to influence and control others to do their bidding.

-Common behavioral characteristics of manipulative communicators
+The common behavioral characteristics of manipulative communicators

 When it comes to their general behavior, manipulative communicators tend to:

-- know exactly how to get what they want from the person they need it from;
+- Know exactly how to get what they want from the person they need it from,

-- sulk in order to elicit certain emotions and reactions from others;
+- Sulk in order to elicit certain emotions and reactions from others,

-- ask for what they want or need indirectly;
+- Ask for what they want or need indirectly,

-- fish for compliments.
+- Fish for compliments.

-Common non-verbal behavior of manipulative communicators
+The common non-verbal behavior of manipulative communicators

-When it comes to their non-verbal behavior, manipulative communicators tend to:
+Concerning their non-verbal behavior, manipulative communicators usually:

-- have guilty or ashamed facial expressions.
+- Have guilty or ashamed facial expressions.

-Examples of communication with manipulative communicators:
+Examples of communication with manipulative communicators

 How people who are communicating with manipulative communicators feel

-The people who are communicating with manipulative communicators are likely to feel:
+People who are communicating with manipulative communicators are likely to feel:

-- guilty, if it’s hinted they’ve not lived up to the advertised expectations;
+- Guilty if it’s hinted they’ve not lived up to the advertised expectations,

-- frustrated, as it’s difficult to tell what a manipulative communicator really wants, and how sincere they are being — at least at first;
+- Frustrated, as it’s difficult to tell what a manipulative communicator really wants and how sincere they are being — at least at first,

-- resentful at the antics of the manipulative communicator, to the point that they may seek retaliation.
+- Resentful at the antics of the manipulative communicator, to the point that they may seek retaliation.